Frequently asked questions

 superproject.

 The second term patch stands for patching the source code. subpatch allows to maintain a linear patch stack on top of the subproject.
-As far as I know, this is a unique feature for multi repository management tools like subpatch.
+It's a unique distinction for a multi repository management tool to promote it as a primary feature like subpatch.
+As far as I know, only kas also supports local patching, but it's not a primary feature of it.

 No, subpatch is not another wrapper around git.
 Like git submodules or git subtree, subpatch is an extension to git.

-Refere to the learning (L1) on Pre-subpatch history: The solution to the multi repository problem is inside of git (or generally inside any version control system).
+Refere to the learning (L1) on Learnings: The solution to the multi repository problem is inside of git (or generally inside any version control system).

 E.g., look at two common operations for SCM tools: tagging and switches